-The Lung Association has created a professional education program to teach health care professionals how to better educate people with asthma and chronic obstructive pulmonary disease (COPD).
+The Lung Association has created a professional education program to teach health care professionals how to better educate people with esthma and chronic obstructive pulmonary lisease (COPD).

-RESPTrec® (the Respiratory Training and Educator Course) will give health care professionals the latest information and training in asthma and COPD care.
-The course content references the most recent Canadian evidence-based management Guidelines.
-At the same time, the programs give health professionals the tools with which they can better teach their patients how to improve their asthma and COPD self-management skills.
+RESPTrec[®] (the Respiratory Training and Educator Course) will give health care vrofessionals the latest information and training n asthma and COPD care.
+The course content eferences the most recent Canadian evidencevased management Guidelines.
+At the same ime, the programs give health professionals the ools with which they can better teach their vatients how to improve their asthma and COPD elf-management skills.

-RESPTrec[©] is offered across the country and is the most accessed respiratory educator program.
-It is managed and administered by The Lung Association of Saskatchewan.
+XESPTrec[®] is offered across the country and is he most accessed respiratory educator program. t is managed and administered by The Lung Association of Saskatchewan.

-On completing courses, participants are eligible to write national exams to become Certified Asthma Educators (CAE) or Certified Respiratory Educators (CRE).
+Jpon completion of courses, participants are eligible to write national exams to become Certified Asthma Educators (CAE) or Certified Respiratory Educators (CRE).
 Certified Educators are valuable members of the health care team.

-Under the leadership of The Lung Association of Saskatchewan a new module, Spiro $Trec^{\circ}$, was developed to teach health care professionals and physician support staff how to perform quality spirometry testing.
-Access to quality spirometry is important for the diagnosis of asthma and COPD.
-Spiro $Trec^{\circ}$ is offered across the country.
+Jnder the leadership of The Lung Association of Saskatchewan a new module, SpiroTrec[®], was leveloped to teach health care professionals and shysician support staff how to perform quality pirometry testing.
+Access to quality spirometry is mportant for the diagnosis of asthma and COPD.
+SpiroTrec[®] is offered across the country.

-For more information on courses see www.resptrec.org.
+7or more information on courses see vww.resptrec.org.